Champion2049/dotfiles/README.md

-# caelestia
+# Caelestia

-This is the main repo of the caelestia dots and contains the user configs for apps.
+This is a modified repo of the main caelestia dots and contains the modified configs and files for my personal installation.
 This repo also includes an install script to install the entire dots.

 ## Installation